 All these types of recovery are not available in every vehicle accident.
 If an individual is involved in a rear-end accident causing neck and back pain that is treatable through a regular course of chiropractic treatment or through other medical care, the amount of recovery is limited.
 In this type of vehicle accident, the individual is only going to recover his or her medical bills and an amount for pain and suffering.

 It is important to keep in mind that insurance companies are very sophisticated when it comes to evaluating personal injury car accidents.
 In addition, jury can be very suspect when the types of injury claimed are soft tissue injuries, i.e. neck pain and/or back pain.
 As a result, slow impact accidents will typically not command a high settlement value because insurance companies know that they can make strong arguments to a jury that the injuries are being fabricated.
 In the case of just neck and back pain, it is difficult to show that an individual suffered a serious injury that is worth a large amount of compensation.

-As a result of insurance companies looking at the totality of the circumstances surrounding an accident, if there is minimal damage to the vehicle this will suggest that it was a low speed impact.
+As a result of insurance companies looking at the totality of the circumstances surrounding an accident, if there is minimal damage to the vehicle this will suggest that it was a low-speed impact.
 Once a determination has been made that the impact occurred at a low speed, the insurance company will take an aggressive stance and attempt to limit your recovery.
-If you suffered real injury even in a low speed impact, it is important to retain an attorney because the insurance company may very well deny your claim.
+If you suffered a real injury even in a low-speed impact, it is important to retain an attorney because the insurance company may very well deny your claim.

 Serious Vehicle Accidents

 In serious vehicle accidents, the value of the case also varies considerably.
 Depending on the extent of the injuries, an individual may be entitled to compensation for all the components listed above.